Fundsmith: Fundsmith Emerging Equities Trust

+Fundsmith Emerging Equities Trust was an emerging markets investment trust that was put into voluntary liquidation in 2022 as a result of failure to deliver adequate investment performance.
+The fund made a return of 27%.

 Operations

-Fundsmith is headquartered in the West End of London.
-The firm employs 16 people and has four owner-partners.
-Smith serves as CEO and CIO, and makes investment decisions along with Fundsmith's Head of Research Julian Robins, with whom he first worked 30 years ago.
+Fundsmith is headquartered in the West End of London, with affiliates in the USA and Mauritius.
+The firm employs 59 people.
+Smith serves as CEO and CIO, and makes investment decisions along with Fundsmith's Head of Research Julian Robins, with whom he first worked more than 30 years ago.

-Terry Smith
+Key People

-Terry Smith, MNZM is a former chief executive of Collins Stewart and Tullett Prebon.
-A frequent media commentator on financial issues, Smith has blogged extensively on investment and political topics, and is a columnist for the Financial Times.
+Terry Smith, MNZM, is chief executive and Chief Investment Officer of Fundsmith LLP, and a former chief executive of Collins Stewart and Tullett Prebon.
 Smith first rose to prominence after the 1992 publication of his book Accounting for Growth, which exposed the misleading accounting practices adopted by bankrupt (but apparently successful) firms in the 90s.
-Smith was fired by his employer for refusing to withdraw the book; it went on to be one of the UK's bestselling non-fiction titles, at one stage outselling Stephen Hawking's A Brief History of Time and topping the non-fiction charts.
+Smith was fired by his employer for refusing to withdraw the book; it went on to be one of the UK's bestselling non-fiction titles.

+Julian Robins co-founded Fundsmith in 2010 and is Partner and Head of Research.